ihmeuw/vivarium/docs/source/tutorials/running_a_simulation/cli.rst

     simulate run /path/to/your/model/specification.yaml -i /path/to/artifact.hdf -o /path/to/output/directory --pdb -v

 Let's walk through how each of these flags will change the behavior from our initial plain ``simulate run``.
-First, we have specified an artifact path via the **-i** flag.
-This will run the simulation using that artifact regardless of what is specified in the model specification.
+First, we have provided an artifact path via the **-i** flag which will run the simulation using that artifact (regardless of what is specified in the model specification).
 Second, we have specified an output directory via the **-o** flag.
 In our first example, outputs went to ``~/vivarium_results``.
 Now they will go to our specified directory.
 Next, we have provided the **-\-pdb** flag so that if something goes wrong in our run, we will drop